n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.editimage.md

 # Edit Image

-The Edit Image node allows you to manipulate and edit images.
+Use the Edit Image node to manipulate and edit images.

 !!! note "Dependencies"
     1. If you aren't running n8n on Docker, you need to install [GraphicsMagick](http://www.graphicsmagick.org/README.html){:target=_blank .external-link}.